 Now simplify and group all the real terms together and group all the imaginary terms together.
 We get:

 Now notice that the terms in the first brackets are just the Taylor series for cos(θ) and that the terms in the second brackets are just the Taylor series for sin(θ).
-Thus we have converted the left side of Euler’s identity to read cos(θ) + i sin(θ) which equals the right side of Euler’s Identity.
-This ends the proof of Euler’s identity.
+Thus we have converted the left side of Euler’s formula to read cos(θ) + i sin(θ) which equals the right side of Euler’s formula.
+This ends the proof of Euler’s formula.

-Now factor out r and use Euler’s identity on the terms in the brackets.
+Now factor out r and use Euler’s formula on the terms in the brackets.

 The result is that we have converted the left side to equal the right side.
 This proves that r ∠ θ = r e i θ